ocaml/merlin/doc/dev/PROTOCOL.md

   a typo, an argument missing, etc.
 - "error" means Merlin couldn't process the query because of some problem with the setup: wrong OCaml version, missing file, etc.

+Notifications are messages to be reported to the user.
+For instance if there is a typo in the `.merlin` file, Merlin will generate a notification then ignore the error and continue processing.

 ## Commands